wercker/DEPRECATED-wercker-cli/README.md

 ### logout
 Removes the login token from the .netrc file

 ### open targets
+Opens a webpage showing the current app

+### open targets
 Opens a webpage showing a deploy target's details